elementbound/pygrunt/proposed.md

 These stages could be overridden or straight up skipped through a more generic BarebonesProject class.

+### Stage hooks ###

+Optionally, hooks could be added to the project's stages.
+These are basically Python's decorators: they get the stage function and get called instead of the actual stage.

+This is an easy way to hook into the gather stage and sanitize, or hook into the compile stage and load/save the recompile cache as necessary.

 ### Compound Projects ###

 If a project produces multiple binaries that may even depend on eachother, a CompoundProject